Regardless of the size of an audience, presenting in front of people isn’t easy.

 Practise Out Loud

 When practising, don’t just focus on the words you say.
 Also practise your movement, your pauses, how you’d move across the stage and if you can, record yourself.
-You’ll get a good feel of how people will see you when it’s the big day and by mixing up your positioning.
+You’ll get a good feel of how people will see you when it’s the big day.
 By looking back at your rehearsals, you can make any tiny adjustments to make sure you’re prepared for your presentation.

 Arrive Early and Adjust to Your Surroundings